milesnature/html-notes/README.md

 ## Cons
 * Need to be an organized and meticulous note taker.
 * You must completely trust whoever has access to this site.
-It would be security nightmare otherwise.
+It would be a security nightmare otherwise.
 * Knowledge of html required.
 * Adding new sections and files is still a manual process.
 * Using a code editor (IDE) is the most powerful experience.